Emergency Planning

 Smart911

 Smart911 is a free service that can benefit anyone, anywhere in the United States, in any type of emergency.
 Smart911 allows citizens to create a Safety Profile with details about medical conditions and medications of household members, vehicles, pets, and emergency contacts that is shared only with 9-1-1 when a call is made from a registered phone.
-More learn more about the service and how to create a Safety Profile, go to https://www.smart911.com/what.php PLEASE NOTE: Smart911 is not yet available in Minnesota but information is available about steps to take to bring the service to local communities.
+To learn more about the service and how to create a Safety Profile, go to https://www.smart911.com PLEASE NOTE: Smart911 is not yet available in Minnesota but information is available about steps to take to bring the service to local communities.

 FEMA Document:

-IPSII, Inc.:
+IPSII Inc.:

 My Personal Emergency Preparedness Plan Workbook